aliuosio/mage2.docker/README.md

 #### Todos
 * ~~nginx with pagespeed module~~
-* ~~create seperate containers for redis session and cache~~
+* ~~create seperat containers for redis session and cache~~
-* ~~create seperate containers for cronjob and image optimization~~
+* ~~create seperat containers for cronjob and image optimization~~
 * ~~fix file permissions and ownership between containers and docker host~~
 * move Magento 2 specific tools and config to docker-entrypoint.sh called in docker-compose.yml
-* move xdebug install & config to docker-entrypoint.sh band install after magento 2 install and sampledata
+* ~~move xdebug install & config to docker-entrypoint.sh band install after magento 2 install and sampledata~~
 * test with mounts instead of volumes
 * setup script for PHP Container to set IP for xdebug or Domain
 * add apache as alternative webserver
 * clean up alpine packages after build
 * PWA Studio as variable option
-* set auth for elasticsearch
+* set authentification for elasticsearch

 #### Bugs
 * ~~fix OSX version~~
+* check that all commands function in docker-entrypoint.sh
 * cron jobs container not logging messages
 * ~~sampledata deploy error on docker-compose build~~
 * set timezone in containers